Professor of European Politics and Security

 George Christou is (since May 2016) the Editor for Palgrave's New Security Challenges Series and welcomes enquiries and book proposals from all scholars that work on security issues, broadly conceived.

-George's main research interests include: the EU's role in conflict resolution, with specific interest in Cyprus and Turkey; European Neighbourhood Policy, how it has been constructed and how it has been received; The EU as an actor in Internet Governance and the political economy of European and Global Internet Governance; EU Cyber Security Policy.
+George's main research interests include: the EU's role in conflict resolution/peacebuilding, with specific interest in Cyprus and Turkey; European Neighbourhood Policy; Security Governance; The EU as an actor in Internet Governance; The political economy of European and Global Internet Governance; EU Cyber Security Policy; The Politics of Cybersecurity

 Teaching and supervision

-George has supervised 13 PhD students to successful completion and is currently supervising 6 PhD students on a variety of topics related to his rsearch interests.
+George has supervised 16 PhD students to successful completion and is currently supervising 7 PhD students on topics related to his research interests.

 George is available to undertake PhD supervision in any areas that interconnect with his own research interests.
 The following are of particular interest: (1) The EU's role in conflict transformation in Cyprus and the European neighbourhood (2) The European Neighbourhood Policy, governance transformation and EU bordering impact (3) Turkey and the European Union (4) The EU as an international actor in Internet Governance (5) The Political Economy of EU/European and Global Internet Governance (6) All aspects of EU/European/global cyber security policy.